chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-# 7.4 IMU Placement
+## 7.4 IMU Placement

 The BNO055 was originally mounted beside the Raspberry Pi I/O Expansion HAT.

-This configuration worked electrically but created a crowded electronics area.
+Although this configuration worked electrically, it created a crowded electronics area with limited space for wiring and component organization.

-In the redesigned robot, the IMU was moved underneath the LiDAR.
+In the redesigned robot, the IMU was moved underneath the LiDAR to make better use of the available space, reduce wiring congestion around the Raspberry Pi, and achieve a cleaner integration with the final mechanical structure.

-Reasons include:

-- better use of available space,
-- reduced wiring congestion around the Raspberry Pi,
-- cleaner component organization,
-- and improved integration with the final mechanical structure.

-The position also moves the IMU away from some of the dense electronics and power wiring around the Raspberry Pi area.

-Because the BNO055 includes a magnetometer, nearby magnetic fields are considered as a potential source of heading error.
+This position also places the IMU farther from some of the dense electronics and power wiring around the Raspberry Pi.
+Since the BNO055 includes a magnetometer, nearby magnetic fields may affect heading measurements;

-However:

-> We do not claim that the final IMU position completely eliminates magnetic interference because this has not been quantitatively measured.
+> however, we do not claim that the final IMU position completely eliminates magnetic interference because this effect has not been quantitatively measured.

 ---

 # 8. Calibration, Initialization and Signal Quality

-It is important to distinguish between:
+It is important to distinguish between **calibration** and **initialization**.

-### Calibration

-Adjusting a measurement system so that its values better match reality.

-### Initialization

-Establishing a runtime reference when the robot starts.

-The sensors in our robot do not all use the same method.
+**Calibration** involves adjusting a measurement system so that its readings more accurately reflect real-world values, while **initialization** establishes a reference for the sensors when the robot starts operating.
+These processes serve different purposes, and the sensors used in our robot do not all rely on the same method.

 ---